Hampshire PREVENT Partnership Board - Preventing terrorism and radicalisation within our communities

 The documents below provide guidance updates from NHS England:

-The British Transport Police’s security campaign “See it.
-Say it.
-Sorted” can support school trip leaders in the event that trips are taken by rail / coach and can be found here:
+The British Transport Police’s security campaign “Run, Hide, Tell” can support school trip leaders in the event that trips are taken by rail / coach and can be found here:

 The National Counter Terrorism Security Office provide protective security advice: